scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 Global Tables Explained
 =======================

-Global tables are a feature of DynamoDB that allows you to replicate your data across multiple AWS Regions.
-This is useful for applications that require low-latency access to data from multiple regions or for disaster recovery purposes.
-Global tables are charged based on the number of write request units consumed in each region, as well as the amount of data transferred between regions.
+Global Tables are a feature of DynamoDB that allows you to replicate your data across multiple AWS regions.
+This is useful for applications that require low latency access to data from multiple regions or for disaster recovery purposes.
+Global Tables are charged based on the number of write request units consumed in each region, as well as the amount of data transferred between regions.

 .. warning::

     Global Tables costs can add up quickly, especially if you are replicating large amounts of data or if you are using multiple regions for your application.
 Be sure to factor in these costs when estimating your overall DynamoDB costs.
+Refer to our guide on :doc:`DynamoDB Global Tables <global-tables>` for more information.

 DynamoDB Accelerator (DAX) Explained
 ====================================